mauricioabreu/blog/content/posts/how-to-build-a-blog-using-pelican-part-III.md

 slug: how-to-build-a-blog-using-pelican-part-III
 ---

-# How to build a blog using Pelican - Part III

 This is the last post of this series.
 In the last I talked about plugins and tools used to deploy this blog.